nnellans/terraform-guide/README.md

   - You must run `init` each time you change settings for your Remote Backend
   - You must run `init` each time you reference a new Module, or change Module settings
 - `terraform output`
-  - Looks at the current folder, and lists all of the Output Variables
+  - Lists all of the Output Variables
   - List a specific Output Variable only:  `terraform output <name>`
     - Tip:  this is great for scripts where you may need to grab an output variable from terraform and use it somewhere else.
 - `terraform plan`